open-policy-agent/opa/docs/content/philosophy.md

 event (like a database change notification) occurs.
 Base documents loaded asynchronously are always accessed under the `data` global variable.
 On the other hand, base documents can also be pushed or pulled into OPA _synchronously_ when your software queries OPA for policy decisions.
-We say refer to base documents pushed synchronously as "input".
+We refer to base documents pushed synchronously as "input".
 Policies can access these inputs under the `input` global variable.
 To pull base documents during policy evaluation, OPA exposes (and can be extended with custom) built-in functions like `http.send`.
 Built-in function return values can be assigned to local variables and